Daniel3E/Speech-Enhancement-for-Theatre-Stages-Using-Linear-Microphone-Array/README.md

 ### <font size=4>Serial-to-Parallel in I<sup>2</sup>S</font>

 Serial stream mixtures 4 channels' audio in SDOUT.
 Simple counter or fsm design can parallel channels in one FSYNC cycle since the channels' wordlength and BCLK is same one.
+NOTE: The audio captured is in  two's complement, with the MSB as first bit.

 ```vhdl
 --The hand